mikemahoney218/mikemahoney218/README.md

 | [plantr](https://github.com/mikemahoney218/plantr) | Download data from the USDA PLANTS API |
 | [mvdf](https://github.com/mikemahoney218/mvdf) | A standardized approach to using R as a frontend for the Blender 3D rendering program |

-While not formally the package maintainer, I also wrote large parts of [spatialsample](https://github.com/tidymodels/spatialsample) (a tidymodels package for spatial resampling) and implemented grouped resampling in [rsample](https://github.com/tidymodels/rsample/) (a tidymodels package for non-spatial resampling).
+While not the package maintainer, I also implemented grouped resampling in [rsample](https://github.com/tidymodels/rsample/) (a tidymodels package for non-spatial resampling).

 I also run a handful of Twitter bots: